JensenNick/huawei_solar_stat/README.md

 ### 2.2 Setup

 #### Input Card
 You need to provide a few user specific inputs for the *"Huawei Solar STAT package"*.
 This is done in a "Input Card" in Lovelace / GUI.
 Do not edit the `huawei_solar_input.yaml` file.
-First you need to create this "Input Card".
+First you need to create the "Input Card".
 It is assumed that you have created a **dashboard** and a **view** according to the README for the *"Huawei Solar PEES package"*

 * **Add a new "Manual" card** in the "Input" view you created for the *"Huawei Solar PEES package Input Card"*
 * **Copy/paste the code** from the [huawei_solar_input_card.md](https://github.com/JensenNick/huawei_solar_pees/blob/main/packages/huawei_solar_input_card.md) into the new "Manual" card.
 Make sure to delete/overwrite the predefined text `type: ''` in the card.
 * **Click "Done" and refresh your browser.**

 #### Battery Efficiency
-The *"Huawei Solar STAT package"* includes statistic sensors that monitor the "true" round trip efficiency of your Huawei LUNA Battery hence it takes the efficiency of the inverter conversions, loss in the installation and standby consumption etc. into account.
-You get the true "round-trip-efficiency" / a efficiency based on how many kWh are produced (DC) / imported (AC) to charge the battery and how many kWh is available for usage (AC).
+The *"Huawei Solar STAT package"* includes statistic sensors that monitor the true round trip efficiency of your Huawei LUNA Battery which takes the efficiency of the inverter conversions, loss in the installation and standby consumption etc. into account.
+The true round trip efficiency is the efficiency based on how many kWh are produced (DC) / imported (AC) to charge the battery and how many kWh is available for usage (AC).

-> :bulb: I often see the term misused - don't let yourself be fooled by this and the many iterations used to describe battery efficiency.
+> :bulb: I often see the term round trip efficiency misused - don't let yourself be fooled by this and the many iterations used to describe battery efficiency.

 In the "Input Card" set the following parameters for the Battery Efficiency.